Roland CR-78 MIDI Clock Mod

 One part of adding new features to an existing design is figuring out how to control these features with the existing knobs and switches as intuitively as possible.
 One example of this was figuring out how to mimic the operation of the WS-1 without having any additional switches.
 Luckily, the variation switches were free when editing user programs, and could provide the needed functions.
 Another example was needing a way to enable the MIDI module or User Program Edit modes.
 Since the CR-78 only supports playing two built-in rhythms together, pressing three rhythm switches at once seemed like a reasonable way to enable these modes.

-I am now offering an MCU replacement for the CR-78 which offers the following new features:
+I am now offering (for $85 plus shipping) an MCU replacement for the CR-78 which offers the following new features:

 1) MIDI clocking of rhythms using MIDI Start, Clock and Stop.
 Ratio is fixed at 24 PPQ.
 (96 pulses per measure)

 2) MIDI module mode, in which specific notes trigger specific drum sounds.
 Velocity above 64 triggers the accent.
 MIDI channels 1-11 can be selected.

 3) 15 User programs, stored in EEPROM (The two RAM chips are no longer used)